-Hakuin Ekaku (1686–1768) of the Rinzai Zen school was one of the most influential teachers in Japanese Zen Buddhism.
-He came to represent rigorous training methods with meditation and koans to solve.
+Hakuin Ekaku (1686–1768) of the Rinzai Zen school came to represent rigorous training methods with meditation and kóans (riddles) to solve.
+Writes Norman Waddell:

-As a child, Hakuin attended a lecture on the Eight Hot Hells.
-The lecture made him fear of hell a lot, and on the other hand to seek a way to escape it.
+The lecture made seek a way to escape hell.
 He became a Zen monk after first serving as a novice for three or four years, studying Buddhist texts.
 He read the Lotus Sutra and found it disappointing.

 At nineteen, he came across the story of the Chinese Ch'an master Yantou Quanhuo, who had been brutally murdered by bandits.
 Hakuin despaired that even a great monk could not be saved from a bloody death.
 How then could he, just a simple monk, hope to be saved from hell?